OneSparse/OneSparse/docs/test_matrix_header.md

 The GraphBLAS API has elementwise operations on matrices that operate pairs of matrices.  `eadd` computes the element-wise “addition” of two matrices a and b, element-wise using any binary operator.
-Elements present on both sides of the operation are included in the result.
+The "add" in the name means that the union of both graphs is taken; elements present on both sides of the operation are included in the result.
 ``` postgres-console
 select print(a) as a, binaryop, print(b) as b, print(eadd(a, b, binaryop)) as eadd from test_fixture;
 ┌────────────────────┬─────────────┬────────────────────┬────────────────────┐